hmrc/partnership-identification-frontend/TestREADME.md

     - Use stub for Partnership Known Facts SAUTR call

-#### GET test-only/create-journey
+#### GET test-only/general-partnership/create-journey

 ---
-This is a test entry point which simulates a service by triggering the initial POST call to set up a journey.
+This is a test entry point which simulates a service by triggering the initial POST call to set up a journey for General Partnerships.

 1. Continue URL (Required)